baharmon/presentations/doctoral_defense.md

 Spatial thinking
 ----------

-Spatial thinking – ‘the mental processes of representing, analyzing, and drawing inferences from spatial relations’ [Uttal et al. 2013] – is used pervasively in everyday life for tasks such as recognizing things, manipulating things, interacting with others, and way-finding.
+Spatial thinking is how we understand the relations between things in space.
+It is how we understand where our bodies are, how to move them, where to go.
+We use it to understand our surroundings - where things are, how big they are, what shape they are.
+We use spatial thinking pervasively in everyday life to recognize things, manipulate things, interact with others, and travel.

 3D spatial thinking
 ----------